WeCanCodeIT/java-bootcamp-resources/data-access/persistent-data-storage/README.md

 > You can set `spring.jpa.hibernate.ddl-auto` explicitly and the standard Hibernate property values are `none`, `validate`, `update`, `create`, `create-drop`.
 Spring Boot chooses a default value for you based on whether it thinks your database is embedded (default `create-drop`) or not (default `none`).
 An embedded database is detected by looking at the `Connection` type: `hsqldb`, `h2` and `derby` are embedded, the rest are not.
 Be careful when switching from in-memory to a ‘real’ database that you don’t make assumptions about the existence of the tables and data in the new platform.
 You either have to set `ddl-auto` explicitly, or use one of the other mechanisms to initialize the database.

 We are using h2, so by default Spring Boot uses `create-drop`, creating tables on startup, then dropping (deleting) them on shutdown.
+Moving forward, you should change this value to `update`, so that it will update tables as necessary without removing them.

 ## References